Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 ### European Single Container Wagon

 This fictional wagon is a shortened version of the European Container Wagon that may be better suited for some railways in Minetest.
-It has two load states, empty and with a single shipping container whenever inventory is present.
-Like the larger container wagon, the livery of the shipping container will match the livery of the wagon.
-However, if the **DlxTrains Cargo** mod is enabled, additional shipping container liveries will become available.
-The livery of the shipping container will then be pseudo-randomly selected from the set of available liveries.
+It has two load states, empty and with a single shipping or tank container whenever the applicable inventory is present.
+(See the *Wagon Inventory Management* section below for the items that will cause a tank container to appear on the wagon.)
+Like the larger container wagon, the livery of the container will match the livery of the wagon.
+However, if the **DlxTrains Cargo** mod is enabled, additional shipping and tank container liveries will become available.
+The livery of the container will then be pseudo-randomly selected from the set of available liveries.

 ### European Stake Wagon